Enriched monoidal categories I: centers: Introduction

-In recently years, however, there are strong motivations to go beyond the classical setting.
-First, mathematicians start to explore enriched monoidal categories with the background categories being only braided (instead of being symmetric) \cite{JS93,For04,BM12,MP17,KZ18a,MPP18,JMPP19}.
-Secondly, in physics, recent progress in the study of gapless boundaries of 2+1D topological orders \cite{KZ20,KZ21} and topological phase transitions \cite{CJKYZ20} demands us to consider enriched categories, enriched monoidal categories and enriched braided (or symmetric) monoidal categories such that the background categories vary from monoidal categories to braided monoidal categories and to symmetric monoidal categories, and to consider functors between enriched categories with different background categories, and to develop the representation theory of an $\CA$-enriched (braided) monoidal category $\ec[\CA]{\CL}$ in the 2-category of enriched (monoidal) categories with different background categories \cite{Zhe17,KZ20,KZ21}.
+In recently years, however, there are strong motivations from both mathematics and physics to study the 2-category of enriched categories with different background categories.
+First, mathematicians start to explore enriched monoidal categories with the background categories being only braided (instead of being symmetric) \cite{JS93,For04,BM12,MP17,KZ18a,MPP18,JMPP21}.
+This development was partially influenced by the modern developments on higher algebras \cite{BD98,Kon99,Lur17}.
+Secondly, in physics, recent progress in the study of gapless boundaries of 2+1D topological orders \cite{KZ18b,KZ20,KZ21}, topological phase transitions \cite{CJKYZ20}, boundary-bulk relation in 1+1D CFT \cite{KYZ21} and in the theory of quantum liquids \cite{KZ22b} demands us to consider enriched categories, enriched monoidal categories and enriched braided (or symmetric) monoidal categories such that the background categories vary from monoidal categories to braided monoidal categories and to symmetric monoidal categories, and to consider functors between enriched categories with different background categories, and to develop the representation theory of an $\CA$-enriched (braided) monoidal category $\ec[\CA]{\CL}$ in the 2-category of enriched (monoidal) categories with different background categories \cite{Zhe17,KZ20,KZ21,KYZ21}.
 In other words, physics demands us to develop a generalized theory within the 2-category of enriched categories (with arbitrary background categories), generalized enriched functors that can change the background categories (see Definition\,\ref{def:1_morphism}) and generalized enriched natural transformations (see Definition\,\ref{def:2_morphism}).
+After the appearance of this paper in arXiv, new applications of enriched categories in physics emerge: (1) enriched (monoidal) categories were shown to give a rather complete characterization of 1+1D gapped quantum liquids realized in 1+1D lattice models (including Ising chain and Kitaev chain) and their boundaries \cite{KWZ22,XZ22}; (2) they appear in the study of gapped boundaries of 3+1D Walker-Wang models \cite{HBJP23,GHKPPS24}; (3) they were further confirmed in the recent study of topological phase transitions \cite{CW23a,LY23}.

 This work is the first one in a series to develop this generalized theory.
 More precisely, in this work, we study enriched (braided) monoidal categories, and study the $E_0$-center of an enriched category, the $E_1$-center (or the Drinfeld center or the monoidal center) of an enriched monoidal category and the $E_2$-center (or the M\"{u}ger center) of an enriched braided monoidal category via their universal properties.
 We introduce the canonical constructions of enriched (braided/symmetric monoidal) categories, and compute their centers (see Theorem \ref{thm:E_0_center_in_ecat}, \ref{thm:Drinfeld_center=E1_center}, \ref{thm:Mueger_center=E2_center} and Corollary \ref{cor:B=rigid-E0-center}, \ref{cor:E1_center=Z2Z2}, \ref{cor:E2_center_of_canonical_construction}).
 These results generalize the main results in \cite{KZ18a}, where two of the authors introduced the notion of the Drinfeld center of an enriched monoidal category without studying its universal property.
 These centers play important roles in the (higher) representation theory of enriched (braided) monoidal categories.
 We will develop the representation theory in the second work in the series.